Rohini (rocket family): RH-200

 The RH-200 is a two-stage rocket that can reach up to a maximum altitude of 80 km.
 Solid motors power the first and second stages of the RH-200.
 A polyvinyl chloride (PVC)-based propellant had previously been employed with the RH-200 rocket.
-In September 2020, a new propellant based on hydroxyl-terminated polybutadiene (HTPB) was successfully used to flow it from the TERLS.
+In September 2020, a new propellant based on hydroxyl-terminated polybutadiene (HTPB) was successfully used to launch it from the TERLS.

 RH-300

-The Rh-300 is a single stage sounding rocket, derived from French Belier rocket engine technology.
+The RH-300 is a single stage sounding rocket, derived from French Belier rocket engine technology.
 It has a launch altitude of 100 km (62 mi).

 A variant, the RH-300 Mk-II, has a maximum launch altitude of 116 km.
 It has ability to lift a payload up to 80 kilograms (20 kg of scientific payload) having volume measuring 380*500 mm in diameter.
 It is capable of reaching very high acceleration (20 G to M6).
 Numerous payloads can be tested in a single flight.

 RH-560

 This two stage vehicle is derived from French Stromboli engine technology.
 Another variant, the RH-560 Mk-II, can reach a maximum launch altitude of 548 km.
-The RH-560 Mk-III variant's maiden flight (the flight was successful) was 12 March 2021.It achieved an apogee of 511.73 kms against the pre-flight prediction of 476 kms.
-The payloads were Electron and Neutral Wind Probe (ENWi), Langmuir Probe (LP), Tri Methyl Aluminium (TMA).
+The RH-560 Mk-III variant's maiden flight (the flight was successful) was 12 March 2021.
+It achieved an apogee of 511.73 kms against the pre-flight prediction of 476 kms.
+The payloads were Electron and Neutral Wind Probe (ENWi), Langmuir Probe (LP) and Tri Methyl Aluminium (TMA).

+Air-breathing propulsion version

+On 28th Aug 2015, ISRO successfully launched a modified version of RH-560, the Advanced Technology Vehicle, that added a pair of 2nd stage Scramjet engines, the air-breathing engines fired for their planned 5 seconds; a second successful test launch was performed on, July 22nd, 2024.